+The fund primarily invests in securities of U.S. issuers.
 The fund may invest up to 15% of its total assets in securities of non-U.S. issuers.
-Up to 5% of the fund's total assets may be invested in securities of emerging market issuers.
+The fund will not invest more than 5% of its total assets in the securities of emerging markets issuers.
 The fund does not count securities of Canadian issuers against the limit on investment in securities of non-U.S. issuers.
-In the case of mortgage-backed and asset-backed securities that are issued by special purpose vehicles backed by a pool of financial assets, the fund will consider the location of the underlying assets for this purpose.